Home>>Notes for students>>Health system mangement>>Opportunities and challenges of Federal Health system in Nepal

 1. De-prioritization of the social sector, including health, over other needs.

-2. One of the major challenge is Human resource management.
+2. One of the major challenges is Human resource management.

-3. The Coordination among three level of government is lacking.
+3. The Coordination among three levels of government is lacking.

-4. Partial Implementation of health programme due to federal government’s failure to transfer power with clarity to provincial and local government.
+4. Partial Implementation of health programmes due to the federal government’s failure to transfer power with clarity to provincial and local government.

 5. special concern in federalism are spill-over effects and lack of clarity in the delineation of authority between jurisdictions in the different layers of government.

 6. The health service delivery structure in Nepal was developed at the time when the country’s population was only 10 million.
-The present health structures and human resource base of 35 thousand people is not sufficient to provide adequate health service delivery in context of changing burden of disease, growing advancement in healthcare technologies and increasing population.
+The present health structures and human resource base of 35 thousand people is not sufficient to provide adequate health service delivery in the context of the changing burden of disease, growing advancement in healthcare technologies, and increasing population.

-7. The deputed health personnel at local level (eg, paramedics at service outlets) are primarily trained to offer health services and therefore, lack skills on management and procurement at large.
+7. The deputed health personnel at the local level (eg, paramedics at service outlets) are primarily trained to offer health services and therefore lack skills in management and procurement at large.
 This requires extensive capacity building pertaining to planning, monitoring, evaluation and overall management of the health service delivery.

-8. Local level act as mini ministries, with health being a component.
-This system lack clear direction, capacity and clarity to drive health programmes.
+8. The local level acts as ministries, with health being a component.
+This system lacks the clear direction, capacity, and clarity to drive health programmes.

 References